gamerbenyt/knights-and-castles/README.md

 ### What you **CANT** do:
 * **Commercial use:** You cannot use the work for commercial purposes, such as selling it or using it in a way that generates revenue.
 * **Derivatives or Adaptations:** You cannot modify, transform, or build upon the material, meaning you cannot create derivative works or adaptations, unless specifically permitted by the author.

+The Amethyst License, and variations of it, are based on CC-BY-NC-ND-4.0 but will not reflect changes made by, or updates to, the Creative Commons BY-NC-ND-4.0 and/or future versions.
+The Amethyst License is maintained by Amethyst Group (Amethyst) and is designed for our mods.

 ## Support